LeDinhNguyen/LeDinhNguyen/README.md

 <h2 align="left">Hi 👋!
-My name is Nguyen and I'm a AI Student, from FPT University</h2>
+My name is Nguyen and I'm a AI Student at FPT University, from Vietnam</h2>

 ###